Affected by child sexual exploitation?

 Child sexual exploitation can mean you might be invited to parties or given free drugs or alcohol and can take place in the real world but also online.

-Child sexual exploitation can involve, amongst other things, being touched without your consent, being raped, being asked to send sexually explicit pictures of yourself, being asked to engage via webcam or smartphone video.
+Child sexual exploitation can involve, amongst other things, being touched without your consent, being raped, being asked to send sexually explicit pictures of yourself, being asked to engage via webcam or mobile video.

 You may believe that that you are in control or in a healthy, consensual relationship but often young people trust the abuser and do not understand that they are in a dangerous and abusive relationship.